 Now you are ready to add the finishing touches to your handknits using these how to block knitting techniques.

 Now that you know a few tried-and-true methods for how to block knitting, you can start experimenting with blocking techniques to find the ones that work best for your needs.
-We also have many great knitting patterns you can knit up and put your new blocking skills to use—check them all out.
+You’ll also want to stock up on some of the basic blocking tools, or find yourself a bundle that includes all the essentials.